 No, this opportunity is only available to people with dementia and carers living in Scotland.

-For more information on the scheme and to apply, read our application form/guidance
+For more information on the scheme and to apply, read our application form/guidance, which you can download here

 If you have any questions, you can email email@example.com

-The Life Changes Trust believes it is important that conferences and seminars about dementia are attended by people living with dementia and carers.
+The Life Changes Trust believes that people living with dementia and unpaid carers should participate in conferences and seminars about dementia.
 This is why the Trust has funded a number of conference places to date and has written reports on how people have benefited from being at such conferences.

-The Trust has decided to allocate a further, limited sum of money to fund conferences and other events in 2018/19.
+The Trust has decided to allocate a limited sum of money to fund attendance at conferences and other events in 2019/20.
 You can apply for a bursary if you live in Scotland and are:

 - a person living with dementia